CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: The Benchmark

-To summarize, the \benchmark benchmark consists of \begin{itemize} \item 112 charts: 56 pairs of original and manipulated versions. \item Each chart comes with a FACT question and the answer key. \item Each chart comes with a MIND question, and the answer key is the HMI estimated from human experiments (see Section~\ref{sec:groundtruth}). \end{itemize} To avoid web crawlers inadvertently adding the benchmark to future MLLM training data, the \benchmark benchmark is not online but is available upon request.
-Please contact Prof. Jerry Zhu at jerryzhu@cs.wisc.edu.
+To summarize, the \benchmark benchmark consists of: \begin{itemize} \item 112 charts: 56 pairs of non-manipulated and manipulated charts. \item Each chart comes with a FACT question and an answer key. \item Each chart comes with a MIND question, and the answer key is the Human Misleadingness Index (HMI, see Section~\ref{sec:MIND_groundtruth}) obtained from human experiments. \end{itemize}